 Coming from Izki you cannot miss the plantation on your right.
 Turn and explore the area.
 The shade is quite enjoyable on a hot day.
 We met a local who recommended we took a road right in the middle and she was right, it was beautiful.

 The name of the village translate to Banana pool.
+Not many banana trees spotted inside but a lot of palm trees as in every valley in Oman.

 Walking in the ruins of Birkat Al Mauz